NAndLib/notes-core/README.md

 `make install`
 The variable `PREFIX` can be used to set the location for the executable.

+If you have [bash-completion](https://github.com/scop/bash-completion), you can optionally run:
+`make completion`
+To enable partial completion for the `notes` command.

 The notes file will be edited by whatever editor is specified by `$EDITOR`, or Vim by default.